 Hasn’t anyone told you that too much of anything is simply too much?
 Yes, exfoliating has tremendous benefits on your skin.
 However, you have to remember that there’s always the possibility of over-exfoliating.

 Some people love exfoliating so much that they tend to go on overdrive.
-But if you use too much of your favorite exfoliator (even one as gentle and nourishing as our Stem Cell Facial Peeling scrub), you could end up with red, inflamed, oversensitive skin.
+But if you use too much of your favorite exfoliator (even one as gentle as our Stem Cell Facial Peeling scrub), you could end up with skin that looks and feels red, inflamed, and oversensitive skin.